Honorary Advisory Board

 Mahendra K. Daga

-Chairman & Managing Director of Orient Ceramics and Industries Ltd.
+Chairman & Managing Director, Orient Ceramics and Industries Ltd.

 Orient Ceramics, a company quoted on the Indian National Stock Exchange, is among the leading manufacturers of ceramic floor and wall tiles.